 Ready for a New Year

-I did as much as I good to get ready for the new year and to close out 2017.
+I did as much as I could to get ready for the new year and to close out 2017.
 Preparing and recording my final episodes (286

 ) of the Creativity Matters Podcast in December helped me think through some of my year in terms of creative projects, successes, hallmarks, highs, and lows.
 Putting together my year-end sketchnote was also helpful in terms of really pulling things out of the pile.
 (In both approaches, I thought through the monthly markers for the year because there were clear areas of focus or formal challenges in many of the months.)